 California’s Three-Strike Law

 California considers some felonies to be “strikes.”
 These felonies are usually violent crimes.
-Each “strike” you get will result in a harsher prison sentence.
+Each strike you get will result in a harsher prison sentence.
+Individuals with three strikes can face life in prison.
+An expungement does not remove a strike from a record.

-Having your record expunged means that your record will show a criminal charge you faced was dismissed.
+So, what does it mean to have a criminal record expunged?
+Having your record expunged means that your record will show that the criminal charge you faced was dismissed.
 This can help you as you seek employment and with other aspects of your life.
-The Simmrin Law Group’s criminal defense attorneys in Los Angeles can help you with the expungement process.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form